h-y-c/fishabundind/README.md

 ```

-The `fishai` function returns a dataframe including a variable of year and a variable of annual abundance indices.
+The `fishai` function returns a dataframe including a variable of year, a variable of annual abundance indices, and a variable of variance.

 ```{r message = FALSE}